Two hundred strong for ESCP’s 2024 Worker Well-Being Conference: Event Recap

 Our largest panel of the day followed, with representatives from the United Nations Global Compact, unicef, tms and Golden Cup Printing discussing the importance and value of family-friendly workplaces for every stakeholder.

-Mr Wu, General Manager of Best Top Factory, a long-standing member of ESCP and supporter of worker well-being initiatives.
-Mr Wu shared impacts from the Family-Friendly Spaces program, which it has continued to implement since joining the pilot in 2016and has since welcomed nearly 800 children during the summer holidays, doubling the capacity of the space since 2016.
-But that is not the only improvement, since implementing the Family-Friendly Spaces program, Mr Wu shared factory records that showed a rapid fall in worker turnover rate since the introduction of the program, from 19.7% in 2016 to 5.1% in 2024.
+Mr Wu, General Manager of Best Top Factory, a long-standing member of ESCP and supporter of worker well-being initiatives, shared impacts from the Family-Friendly Spaces program, which it has continued to implement since joining the pilot in 2016.
+Since the, their space has welcomed nearly 800 children during the summer holidays, and they have doubled its capacity.
+But expanding its capacity is not the only improvement, since implementing the Family-Friendly Spaces program, Mr Wu shared factory records that showed a rapid fall in worker turnover rate, from 19.7% in 2016 to 5.1% in 2024.
 He also shared staggering economic savings on new work training through improved worker retention – estimating a saving of £65,000 per year in this area alone.

-Mr Xue of the Shenzhen Toy Industry Association gave an overview of the community-based Family-Friendly Spaces which have been implemented with the support of ESCP in China for the first time this year.
+Mr Xue of the Shenzhen Toy Industry Association, gave an overview of the community-based Family-Friendly Spaces which have been implemented outside of the factory campus with the support of ESCP in China for the first time this year.
 The community-based spaces are one of the ways ESCP is continuing to develop its programs to meet the needs of more workers and their families.

 Together, we can improve the lives of workers globally

-ESCP’s Amy Zhang, Program Support and Engagement Specialist then gave an overview of the Gender Equality program and its impacts.
+ESCP’s Amy Zhang, Program Support and Engagement Specialist, then gave an overview of the Gender Equality program and its impacts.
 To date, around 20,000 workers have received in-person and online training.
-Data comparisons from baseline to impact results showed clear gender equality improvements in participating factories, on average22% improvement across a variety of factors to measure gender equality.
+Data comparisons from baseline to impact results showed clear gender equality improvements in participating factories, on average, a 22% improvement across a variety of factors which measure gender equality.
 Closing this segment, Anita Lo, ESCP’s General Manager, shared data from the World Economic Forum’s Global Gender Gap 2024 Report.
-She shared that if we continue at the current rate of progress, it would take 134 years to achieve gender equality globally.
+She shared that if we continue at the current rate of progress, it would take 134 years, or five generations, to achieve gender equality globally.
 Anita stressed the importance of working together to achieve gender equality in not only the workplace, but society more broadly.

 To further the importance of working together to achieve more, Rachael Ma, Partnership and Programme Development Lead at Shared Value Initiative Hong Kong, presented the concept and benefit of Shared Value thinking.
 Rachael explained the foundations of Shared Value and how they align with the United Nations 17 Sustainable Development Goals (SDGs) along with applicable case studies of companies who have successfully aligned profit with purpose.